wwang721/neovim-config/README.md

 * `:LspInfo` to check the status of the currently active LSP server.

 * `:Mason` opens the UI of `mason.nvim`, where you can view available LSP servers.
 Move the cursor to the desired server and press `i` to install it.
 Alternatively, you can edit [lsp.lua](./nvim/lua/plugins/lsp.lua) to add the desired servers under the `ensure_installed` list.
-I have installed three language servers: `pyright` for Python, `clangd` for C++, and `bashls` for Bash.
+I have installed three language servers: `pyright` for Python, `clangd` for C/C++, and `bashls` for shell scripts.

 * With the clipboard plugin [nvim-osc52](https://github.com/ojroques/nvim-osc52), any text yanked (`y`) in visual mode is automatically copied to the system clipboard.